AFairbairn/ecoVAD_chirpR/README.md

 ## Introduction

-This is a modified version of [ecoVAD](https://github.com/NINAnor/ecoVAD) using pipenv instead of poetry and include modifications for integration in to chirpR and models for analyzing acoustic recordings in urban environments.
+This is a modified version of [ecoVAD](https://github.com/NINAnor/ecoVAD) for integration in to chirpR including models for analyzing acoustic recordings in urban environments.

 ecoVAD was developed by Cretois et al. (2022) and should be cited as such.